remoshock/remoshock/docs/TESTING.md

 <tr>
 <td>11.</td>
-<td>Reset Nameless receiver into learning mode.<br>
+<td>Reset Wodondog receiver into learning mode.<br>
-Press the shock button for the first Nameless receiver.</td>
+Press the shock button for the first Wodondog receiver.</td>
 <td>The receiver beeps, its stops flashing the light and starts blinking the light.</td>
 </tr>

 <tr>
 <td>12.</td>
-<td>Press the beep button for the first Nameless receiver.</td>
+<td>Press the beep button for the first Wodondog receiver.</td>
 <td>The receiver beeps.</td>
 </tr>